 Commission staff conducted a visioning and scenario planning process to prepare VISION 2050.
 The purpose was to develop a shared long-range vision of future land use and transportation in Southeastern Wisconsin that is understood and embraced by the Region’s residents.
 It involved extensive public outreach to obtain residents’ input at each step of the process, as well as expanding public knowledge on the implications of existing and future land use and transportation development in the Region.

 Staff engaged residents in a variety of ways, including five rounds of interactive workshops held during the process to obtain input from the public at every step.
 During each round, the Commission hosted one workshop in each of the Region’s seven counties, with eight community organizations partnering with the Commission to hold individual workshops for their constituents.
-These partnerships were designed to reach and engage certain groups that have traditionally been underrepresented—in particular, minority populations, people with disabilities, and low-income individuals—and encourage them to participate and provide input.
+These partnerships were designed to reach and engage certain groups that have traditionally been underrepresented—in particular, people of color, people with disabilities, and low-income residents—and encourage them to participate and provide input.
 Feedback from all workshops was summarized and made available on the VISION 2050 website, along with information about the process and how to get involved.
 This information has been preserved on an archived website for the VISION 2050 process (www.vision2050sewis.com).

 VISION 2050 included substantial resident engagement designed to develop a shared vision for the future.
 The initial phase of this visioning occurred through a variety of activities and surveys, including the first two rounds of workshops during fall 2013 and winter 2013-14.
 The result was an initial vision comprised of a set of VISION 2050 Guiding Statements, which generally describe the desired future direction of growth and change in the Region with respect to land and transportation system development.
 Guiding the Vision, published in June 2014, presents this initial vision.